FRIDAY, APRIL 9TH | 2021

 5 minute break.

-Representatives of three affiliate groups will present on projects with an Environmental Justice focus concluding in a group panel discussion.
+Representatives of three affiliate groups presented on projects with an Environmental Justice focus concluding in a group panel discussion.

 (1) Ecological Design Collective | Dr. Nicole Labruto & Dr. Anand Pandian